Maximal $L^1$ regularity for solutions to inhomogeneous incompressible Navier-Stokes equations: Introduction

 then the above solution exists globally in time and verifies

 and

 where $C_0$ is a constant depending on $m$ and $\|\rho_0-1\|_{\dot{B}_{2,1}^{3/2}}$, and $C_1$ is an absolute constant. \end{theorem}

-\begin{remark} The inequality \eqref{maximal regularity INS} is called a maximal $L^1$-in-time regularity estimate.
-To our knowledge, this is the first such result concerning maximal $L^1$ regularity for density-dependent viscous fluids without the assumption that the initial density is close to an equilibrium. \end{remark}
+\begin{remark} The estimate of the $L^1(\R_+;\dot{B}_{2,1}^{1/2})$ norm in \eqref{maximal regularity INS} is a maximal regularity type estimate.
+To our knowledge, this is the first such result concerning maximal $L^1$ regularity for density-dependent viscous fluids without any smallness assumption on the fluctuation of the initial density. \end{remark}

 \begin{remark} The regularity assumption on the initial density can be weakened to allow a slight discontinuity.
 But to simplify the exposition and avoid unpleasant technicalities, we do not pursue the optimal regularity assumption on $\rho_0$.
 Nevertheless, we do not know if our method could be improved to give maximal $L^1$ regularity estimates for weak solutions to \eqref{INS} with merely measurable (or, piecewise constant) initial densities. \end{remark}